ShravanDalavi/html-form-data-connect-with-whatsapp/README.md

 ![image](https://github.com/ShravanDalavi/html-form-data-connect-with-whatsapp/assets/172488772/3dddd286-ad12-43b0-ad00-28c2c717767e)

 **[Link to demo](https://z7rhpg.csb.app/)**
+👉👉 ( This demo website does not mention mobile  number on back end then only redirects not showing number )

-👉👉 ( 🌐 On this demo website, we haven’t added  mobile number in the backend 🔒—feel free to add your own number ☎️ or use this form 📋 )
+🌐 On this demo website, we haven’t added  mobile number in the backend 🔒—feel free to add your own number ☎️ or use this form 📋

 # Introduction
 WhatsApp Web is a web-based extension of the popular WhatsApp messaging application.
 It allows users to access their WhatsApp conversations and send/receive messages directly from their web browsers.
 Integrating HTML forms with WhatsApp Web can enhance user experience and streamline communication.